sebastian-brooks/budgex/README.md

 Type `bundle install`

-Wait for dependencies to install, then type `ruby budgex.rb` to run the application
+Wait for dependencies to install, then type `ruby main.rb` to run the application